conjurer-rich/faster-flow-framework/pages/how-it-works/2-identify-blockers-to-flow.md

 These techniques help **minimize the effort** required to uncover blockers, while increasing your team’s ability to work with—and even leverage—existing constraints.

-### Visualize Delay and Misalignment with Team Interaction Modelling
+### Visualize delay and misalignment with team interaction modelling

 Even well-structured teams can struggle when their interactions aren’t designed for flow.
 We use **Team Interaction Modelling** to: